-Action Responsible Party Timescale for response Latest Progress Update for Actions - May 2025 Short Term Actions (e.g. star limited need for forward planning) vity and initial ir nvestigation of options that can be undertaken with Establish or revise a community emergency plan that includes reference to flood events - liaison with Suffolk Resilience forum Parish council 6-12 Months Complete Wetheringsett cum Brockford Parish Council have revised their Emergency Plan for the village and it is due to be delivered to each household in the village.
-Consider uptake of Suffolk Highways Community Self- Help Scheme to deliver minor maintenance works within their communities, including deployment of flood warning signs.
-Parish council 6-12 Months No further update Maximise the take up of the £5k PFR Grant currently available to residents before the May 2025 deadline SCC LLFA / Residents N/A Grant applications open until end of May 2025, works and claims due by end of Dec 2025
+Action Responsible Party Timescale for response Latest Progress Update for Actions

+Short Term Actions (e.g. stan

+options that can be undertaken •

+Establish or revise a community emergency plan Parish council 6-12 Months In progress

+that includes reference to

+flood events - liaison with

+Suffolk Resilience forum

+Consider uptake of Suffolk Parish council 6-12 Months

+Highways Community Self-

+Help Scheme to deliver minor

+maintenance works within

+their communities, including

+deployment of flood warning signs.

+Maximise the take up of the SCC LLFA / 7 Months

+£5k PFR Grant currently Residents 7 101011110

+available to residents before

+the April 2025 deadline

+Inspect and remove observed Riparian Owners As required Ongoing

+blockages within ordinary

+watercourses and main River.

+Increase the maintenance of Riparian Owners / As required Ongoing

+watercourse management, Community

-Inspect and remove observed blockages within ordinary watercourses and main River.
-Riparian Owners As required SCC published "Flood Smart Living" web guide and handbook designed to increase flood resilience for residents, landowners and communities, December 2024.
-Flood Smart Living November 2024 Increase the maintenance of watercourse management, where appropriate, across the parish and report observed blockages to riparian owners or relevant RMA Riparian Owners / Community As required SCC published "Flood Smart Living" web guide and handbook designed to increase flood resilience for residents, landowners and communities, December 2024.
-Flood Smart Living November 2024.
-Advice on Riparian Ownership included.
-Residents are encouraged to report blockages to the relevant authority as and when required.
-SCC Highways to carryout repairs to drainage features on Church Street in Wetheringsett SCC Highways 6-12 Months Complete SCC Highways have completed repairs to the drainage features on Church Street in Wetheringsett.
-Relevant landowners to carry out required maintenance or inspections of private sewerage systems to ensure these are functioning correctly in Brockford Street Residents As required No further update.
-Medium Term Actions (e.g. longer planning timescales and potential need to source funding but potential for greater impact) The EA will continue to investigate and review whether any action in relation Environment Agency TBC Ongoing This Environment Agency continue to liaise with the relevant authorities.
+where appropriate, across the

+parish and report observed

+blockages to riparian owners or relevant RMA SCC Highways to carryout repairs to drainage features on Church Street in Wetheringsett SCC Highways 6-12 Months In the planned drainage programme, timescales to be confirmed Relevant landowners to carry out required maintenance or inspections of private sewerage systems to ensure these are functioning correctly in Brockford Street Medium Term Actions (e.g. lo Residents nger planning timescal As required es and potentia Il need to source funding but potential for · The EA will continue to investigate and review whether any action in relation to unpermitted activities on River Dove is appropriate.
+Environment Agency TBC SCC highways authority to include watercourse adjacent to A140, (200m north of bridge, west side of carriageway) in routine maintenance schedule and investigate if outfall pipe is present/operational.
+SCC highways Maintenance to be carried out as and when required Ongoing - clearance of the watercourse is planned and investigation if there is an outfall will be carried out Investigate the feasibility of utilising land to the east of Wetheringsett for Natural Flood Management features Landowners/Parish council, supported by LLFA where possible TBC Investigate potential viability and seek funding for projects which aim to attenuate water in the upper catchments e.g. storage ponds, wetland areas.
+SCC LLFA, EA, Landowners TBC Investigate the feasibility of improving the watercourse network through Wetheringsett and investigate if capacity can be increased at the engineered turns to Riparian owners / SCC LLFA TBC
-Τ

-to unpermitted activities on

-River Dove is appropriate.

-SCC highways authority to SCC highways Maintenance Ongoing

-include watercourse adjacent to be carried A site visit has been undertaken and the work to clear

-to A140, (200m north of out as and the watercourse is with the operations team.
-Date to

-bridge, west side of when be confirmed.

-carriageway) in routine required

-maintenance schedule and

-investigate if outfall pipe is

-present/operational.

-Investigate the feasibility of Landowners/Parish TBC Ongoing

-utilising land to the east of council, supported No further update.
-LLFA to support when resource

-Wetheringsett for Natural by LLFA where allows.

-Flood Management features possible

-Investigate potential viability SCC LLFA, EA, TBC Ongoing

-and seek funding for projects Landowners No further update.
-LLFA to support when resource

-which aim to attenuate water allows.

-in the upper catchments e.g.

-storage ponds, wetland

-areas.

-Investigate the feasibility of Riparian owners / TBC Ongoing

-improving the watercourse SCC LLFA No further update.
-LLFA to support when resource

-network through allows.

-Wetheringsett and investigate

-if capacity can be increased

-at the engineered turns to

 allow a more natural flow

-path. roificantly langur times t required with potentially greater positive impost
+path.

+Long Term actions (signif icantly longer timescale and budget re quired with

+potent ially greater positive imp pact)

-Installation of NFM features Landowners/Parish TBC t required with potentially greater positive impact)
+Installation of NFM features Landowners/Parish TBC

-IBC Ongoing

-within upper catchments to attenuate and slow flood council, supported
+within upper catchments to council, supported

-attenuate and slow 11000
+attenuate and slow flood by LLFA where

-•

-water if investigation works by LLFA where No update expected at this time.
-Currently no planned
+water if investigation works possible

-suggest it is viable. possible start date.
+suggest it is viable.

-Deliver any capital SCC LLFA, EA and TBC Ongoing
+Deliver any capital SCC LLFA, EA and TBC

 interventions that are landowners

-economically, technically and No update expected at this time.
-Currently no planned
+economically, technically and

-environmentally feasible and start date.
+environmentally feasible and

 acceptable to improve the

 flood resilience of the village.

-Improvements to watercourse Riparian owners / TBC Ongoing
+Improvements to watercourse Riparian owners / TBC

 network within Wetheringsett SCC LLFA

-to manage SW Flows if No update expected at this time.
-Currently no planned
+to manage SW Flows if

-investigation works suggest it start date.
+investigation works suggest it

 is beneficial and viable.